 For any bookworm, a reading list never truly ends – it just gets longer and longer.
 But how do you decide what to put on your list?
 Fortunately, back to school season brings assigned reading for us to choose from, and who better to assign reading to than a college freshman?
-We poured through the assigned reading for the burgeoning Class of 2019 and compiled our favorites for you.
+We poured through the assigned reading for college grads and compiled our favorites for you.

 Stanford University Recommends: Cane River